 Flagship smartphones are the most expensive, feature top of line spec sheets, boast great cameras, and are the most desirable smartphones out there.
 However, it is what lies under the skin that makes them flagships –the chipset.

-Qualcomm launched the Snapdragon 845, in the year 2017 and it first debuted in the Samsung Galaxy S9 series.
+Qualcomm launched the Snapdragon 845, in 2017 and it first debuted in the Samsung Galaxy S9 series.
 Samsung introduced its Exynos 9610 chipset with the launch of the Galaxy A50 in June last year.
 So we’ve pitted the two chipsets to see how they stack up against each other.

 In terms of semiconductor size, both the Snapdragon 845 and the Exynos 9610 are fabricated using Samsung’s 10nm LPP process and 10nm FinFet processes, respectively.